keskarshreesh/lucra_fullstack_app/README.md

 # Architecture
 ## Database
+The database is a MySQL DB, consisting of the following tables:
 1. **users**:<br>
   Stores the user accounts, each user account includes `username`, `firstname` and `lastname` of user, user `email`, hashed `password` and `id` (primary key)
 2. **chats**:<br>